e2dubba/elulu/README.md

 ### The Popup.js

 Chrome only gives the popup access to certain parts of the browser.
 For many of the actions that a Chrome Extension would want, it is necessary to pass things between the background.html page and the popup.
-Chrome has built message handling functions for handling this messaging ([see the official chrome documentation](https://developer.chrome.com/extensions/messaging)).
+Chrome has built message handling functions for handling this messaging ([see the official Chrome documentation](https://developer.chrome.com/extensions/messaging)).
 Chrome has additional Browser Object Model (BOM) functions that can also be found on the developer documentation.

 ### The Style Directory